matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 4. Locks as Synchronisation aids

-- Locks are thread synchronisation mechanisms that essentially serve the same purpose as synchronized blocks or key words
+Locks are thread synchronisation mechanisms that essentially serve the same purpose as synchronized blocks or key words.

-### Intrinsic Locking
+#### Intrinsic Locking

 ```java
 int count = 0; // shared among multiple threads